Personal Blog

 }

-Let's add a button in our React component that once is called it will call the showModal function to open the modal
+Add a button to show the modal Let’s add a button in our React component that once is called it will call the showModal function to open the modal

 import React, { useRef } from "react";